 1 Kramar – a Cambodian cotton sarong which doubles as a scarf, towel, pillow, even a bed sheet at times -we have stayed in some rough places over the years!

-Rayban Aviator sunglasses – essential in the Andes where the high altitude makes the sunlight and glare incredibly intense.
+Rayban Aviator sunglasses – essential, especially at high altitude makes the sunlight and glare incredibly intense.
 I like this style mainly because they are big and cut out virtually all the glare.